20130824/isaacfrontendtechpiratetask/README.md

 7. `cd ..`
 8. `npm run dev`

+## Limitations

+One very important limitation is the Pillow library used in Python to generate the thumbnail.
+The library only accepts images of up to 178956970 pixels.
+So it could not work with large resolution images.
+Another limitation is that at the moment, the application only works with one image at a time, and it's limited to some file types, however this can be improved in future revisions.

 ## Reflection

 I really enjoyed doing this task.
 It gave me the opportunity to learn and do different things from what I do in a daily basis, which I really appreciate.
 When I applied for this job I was seeking an opportunity that would challenge me and allow me to grow as a developer.
 I am so grateful for being given the chance to apply because during this week I was given just that.
 The challenge to learn, grow, and sharpen my skills.